 Organizing homeschool pods is a community-focused side hustle for stay at home moms.
 You'll coordinate small learning groups, schedule activities, and manage parent communication.

-- Your own children benefit from the pod
+Pros: Your own children benefit from the pod; build strong connections with local families.

 25. Pet Sitting and Dog Walking